artemsen/swayimg/README.md

 ### Key bindings

+Default key bindings can be overridden using a configuration file.

 | Key | Action |
 | --- | ------ |
 | `Arrows` and vim-like moving keys (`hjkl`) | Move view point |